 Availability of Antiparasitic Drugs :

 Most of the harmful agents for curing parasitic infections are not used in the United States because of low occurrence of infections.

-use in the U.S., may in some cases be procured from the CDC if it is on the Investigational New Drug (IND) list with the FDA.
+Drugs not approved for use in the U.S., may in some cases be procured from the CDC if it is on the Investigational New Drug (IND) list with the FDA.

 1. Drug Therapy for Common Parasitic Infections Within the United States; Joel Thome et al; US Pharmacist 2012